-This switchs the display to the set temperature function.
+This will also switch the display to the set temperature function.
 To return to displaying the temperature press the "EXIT" button.
-If the cutout is still in the over-temperature fault condition the display continues to flash "[u]-uuE".
+If the cutout is still in the over-temperature fault condition the display will continue to flash "cutout".
 The bath temperature must drop a few degrees below the cutout set-point before the cutout can be reset.

-8.3 Temperature Set-point
+9.3 Temperature Set-point